tundradawn/audio-context-router/README.md

 ## audio-context-router
-Simple multi-channel audio playback and manipulation with Web Audio.
+Simple multi-channel audio playback, routing, and manipulation with Web Audio.

 ### Features
 - Easy playback of remote and local `MediaStream` objects